 Combine your Zion visit with a trip to Bryce Canyon National Park, another outdoor adventure option offering world-class hiking and plenty of room for ATV exploring.

-If you’re looking for a destination that offers a heaping helping of recreation and entertainment options, you’ll find it in Laughlin, Nevada.
+If you’re looking for a destination that offers a heap of recreation and entertainment options, you’ll find it in Laughlin, Nevada.
 Set on the shores of the Colorado River 90 miles south of Las Vegas, this lively resort town ranks as one of the favorite day trips from Sin City.

 If outdoor activity is the name of your game, you’ll find plenty at Lake Mohave.
 Just north of Laughlin, Lake Mohave is a striking manmade reservoir on the Colorado River that straddles the Nevada and Arizona border.
 Whether you’re up for swimming, fishing, hiking, boating, or horseback riding – you’ll find it here.
 And if you want to stretch out your visit, just pitch a tent and stay the night.